Global Cross-Modal Geo-Localization: A Million-Scale Dataset and a Physical Consistency Learning Framework: Experiments and Analysis

 \subsection{Results and Analysis}

-\textit{Comparison With Baselines:} To evaluate the effectiveness of the proposed PLANET framework and provide guidance for future large-scale CMGL task led by CORE, we conduct a comprehensive evaluation and analyze the results of 14 cross-modal retrieval methods \cite{vilt,XVLM,X2VLM,Siglip,EVAClip,CLIP,blip,remoteclip,tagclip,longclip,CVGText}.
-Table \ref{tab:comparison} provides a comprehensive benchmark on CORE, including detailed quantitative analyses of the "World-level" and four "Intercontinental-level" subsets.
-The benchmark methods cover a variety of architectures, including standard vision-language models such as CLIP and SigLIP, as well as specialized spatial retrieval methods such as CrossText2Loc and TAG-Clip.
+\textit{Comparison With Baselines:} To evaluate the effectiveness of the proposed PLANET framework and provide guidance for future large-scale CMGL research on CORE, we conduct a comprehensive evaluation and analyze the results of 14 cross-modal retrieval methods \citep{vilt,XVLM,X2VLM,Siglip,EVAClip,CLIP,blip,remoteclip,tagclip,longclip,CVGText}.
+Table~\ref{tab:comparison} provides a comprehensive benchmark on CORE, including detailed quantitative analyses of the ``World-level'' and four ``Intercontinental-level'' subsets.
+The benchmark methods cover a variety of architectures, including standard vision-language models such as CLIP and SigLIP, as well as specialized spatial retrieval methods such as CrossText2Loc and TAG-CLIP.
 All experiments are based on a standard training schedule.
-It can be seen that our PLANET significantly outperforms existing methods in all metrics and geographic partitions.
+PLANET significantly outperforms existing methods in all metrics and geographic partitions.
 Specifically, in highly challenging global benchmarks, PLANET achieves 55.84\% on R@1 and 59.66\% on L@150, representing significant improvements of 3.92\% and 3.78\% in retrieval accuracy and localization accuracy, respectively, compared to the strong baseline CrossText2Loc.
 Furthermore, PLANET demonstrates consistent performance improvements across all four intercontinental-level subsets, highlighting its robustness to diverse geographic environments and architectural styles.
-Compared to existing methods, it maintains an average lead of approximately 2.84 - 4.89\% in R@1 and 2.86 -5.38\% in L@150 in these regions.
+Compared to existing methods, it maintains an average lead of approximately 2.84\%--4.89\% in R@1 and 2.86\%--5.38\% in L@150 in these regions.

-\textit{Qualitative Results and Visualization:} Fig. \ref{VISUAL} shows representative cross-modal geolocation visualizations on CORE dataset.
+\textit{Qualitative Results and Visualization:} Fig.~\ref{VISUAL} shows representative cross-modal geo-localization visualizations on the CORE dataset.
 For each query text, we present the top-4 image retrieval results, with true matches marked with green boxes.
-The results demonstrate that our PLANET effectively mines fine-grained physical cues, such as structure, color and texture, implicit in the query text, thereby accurately retrieving the correct matched satellite images from the candidate lists in various complex scenarios.
-This fully demonstrates that PLANET can eliminate intermodal gaps, thus achieving robust cross-modal semantic alignment.
+The results demonstrate that PLANET effectively mines fine-grained physical cues, such as structure, color, and texture, implicit in the query text, thereby accurately retrieving the correct matched satellite images from the candidate lists in various complex scenarios.
+This demonstrates that PLANET can eliminate intermodal gaps, thus achieving robust cross-modal semantic alignment.